Tutorial | Prompt engineering with LLMs#

 You can save your crafted prompt as a recipe directly from Prompt Studio.
 The recipe will process the entire dataset using the prompt we created.

-1. In the top right, select Save as recipe, and Create in the next window to create a new Prompt recipe.
+1. In the top right, select Export as Recipe, and Create in the next window to create a new Prompt recipe.

 2. In the New prompt recipe window, make sure the Input dataset is reuters_headlines.